terrytangyuan/social-media-kit/README.md

 # Social Media Kit

 A comprehensive social media management tool designed to help you create, format, and post content across multiple platforms including LinkedIn, Twitter/X, and Bluesky.

-Features advanced styling, emoji support, OAuth authentication, and cross-platform posting capabilities.
+Features advanced styling, tagging, reminder, OAuth authentication, and cross-platform posting capabilities.

 ⭐ Found this tool helpful?
 Give it a star on GitHub to support the project and help others discover it!